Richard Burr, Mark Warner say there's 'no doubt' Russia tried to interfere in 2016 US election

-The Senate committee's findings contradict the opinions of Republican members of the House Intelligence Committee, who released a report last month that found "no evidence" of Trump campaign collusion.
+The Senate committee's findings clash with a report last month from Republican members of the House Intelligence Committee that found "no evidence" of Trump campaign collusion.
+That report maintained that Russia's aim wasn't to boost Trump's chances of winning, but rather to undermine free elections and spread discord in the US.

-The statement also included remarks from Sen. Mark Warner, a Democrat from Virginia who serves as the committee's vice chair, who echoed Burr's sentiments.
+Wednesday's statement on the Senate committee's conclusions also included remarks from Sen. Mark Warner, a Democrat from Virginia who serves as the committee's vice chair.
+Warner echoed Burr.

 "After a thorough review, our staff concluded that the ICA [Intelligence Community Assessment] conclusions were accurate and on point," Warner said.
 "The Russian effort was extensive, sophisticated, and ordered by President Putin himself for the purpose of helping Donald Trump and hurting Hillary Clinton."